freeorion/freeorion/default/python/README.md

 * `AI/` Python code which controls the computer players.
 This is a sub-module of the resource directory and can be changed with the --ai-path flag.
-* `auth/` Python code which manages auth information stored either in a file or in a database.
+* `auth/` Python code which manages authentication information stored either in a file or in a database.
 * `chat/` Python code which manages chat history stored either in a file or in a database.